 NAISMA advocates for policy and funding priorities within the 2023 Farm Bill to address the effects of invasive species.
 Invasive species management experts within NAISMA have examined the current law and identified the following priorities to improve it relative to invasive species prevention, management, and research.

-Ask your legislators to improve invasive species provisions within the 2023 Farm Bill.
+Ask your Representative and Senators to improve invasive species provisions within the 2023 Farm Bill.
 Take Action →

 Amend Definition Title 7 Chapter 104 Section 7702 Definitions

 (14) Plant pest

 The term “plant pest” means any living stage of any of the following that can directly or indirectly injure, cause damage to, or cause disease in any plant or plant product:

 (E) A fungus.